ANSSI-FR/rust-guide/src/en/devenv.md

 </div>

-A comprehensive list of supported targets is available in [@rustc-book].
+A comprehensive list of supported targets is available in the [Rust Book @rustc-book].

 ## Cargo